 In most cases, notice is required within 30 days after the plan administrator or contributing sponsor knows or has reason to know that an event has occurred.
 In certain cases involving privately-held companies or controlled groups whose pension plans have aggregate unfunded vested benefits of more than \$50 million, the contributing sponsor (but not the plan administrator) must notify the PBGC 30 days before the effective date of certain events.
 See section 4043 of ERISA and PBGC's regulation on Reportable Events and Certain Other Notification Requirements (29 CFR Part 4043).
-Also see Technical Update 02-1 (May 1, 2002) for special reportable event rules for 2002 and 2003 (available on the PBGC's web site, www.pbgc.gov, under "Legal Information & FOIA" - "Laws & Regulations" - "Technical Updates").
+(From time to time, we also publish technical guidance on our Web site, www.pbgc.gov (under "Legal Information & FOIA" - "Laws & Regulations" - "Technical Updates") about reportable events filing obligations.)
 Failure to give PBGC timely notice may result in assessment of penalties under section 4071 of ERISA.